davidstutz/bootstrap-multiselect/README.md

 **.multiselect('select', value)**

 Selects an option by its value.
+Works also using an array of values.

 **.multiselect('deselect', value)**

 Deselects an option by its value.
+Works also using an array of values.

+**.multiselect('dataprovider', data)**

+Build the select's options using the following scheme:

+    var data = [
+        {label: "ACNP", value: "ACNP"},
+        {label: "test", value: "test"}
+    ];
+    $("#multiselect").multiselect("dataprovider", data);

 ## Additional Styling